quavedev/code-challenge/README.md

 ## How to deliver your challenge

 - This challenge should only be completed via a [GitHub Classroom assignment](https://classroom.github.com/a/fpmQzyyk).
 - Is your solution ready to be reviewed?
-So respond to this form https://forms.gle/aJAQMzdJ3Wm48gbU9
+So respond to this [form](https://forms.gle/aJAQMzdJ3Wm48gbU9).
 - Our team will review your submission and provide feedback via PR or email in 15 work days.